+3.11 Special restrictions for use and special conditions for use, including restrictions on the use of antimicrobial and antiparasitic veterinary medicinal products in order to limit the risk of development of resistance

+3.12 Withdrawal periods

+Not applicable.

-5. PHARMACOLOGICAL PROPERTIES
+4. PHARMACOLOGICAL INFORMATION

-Pharmacotherapeutic group: ATCvet code: QN05BA01.
+4.1 ATCvet code:

-5.1 Pharmacodynamic properties
+QN05BA01.

+4.2 Pharmacodynamics

 Diazepam is a benzodiazepine derivative thought to depress the sub-cortical levels of the central nervous system (primarily limbic, thalamic and hypothalamic) to produce anxiolytic, sedative, musculoskeletal relaxant and anticonvulsant effects.
 The exact mechanism of action has not been defined.

-5.2 Pharmacokinetic particulars
+4.3 Pharmacokinetics

 Diazepam is highly lipid soluble and is widely distributed throughout the body.
 It readily crosses the blood-brain barrier and is highly bound to plasma proteins.
 It is metabolised in the liver to produce several pharmacologically active metabolites (major metabolite in dogs is N-desmethyl-diazepam), which are conjugated with glucuronide and eliminated primarily in the urine.

-6. PHARMACEUTICAL PARTICULARS
+5. PHARMACEUTICAL PARTICULARS

-6.1 List of excipients

-Benzyl Alcohol (E1519)

-Benzoic Acid (E210)

-Sodium Benzoate (E211)

-Propylene Glycol

-Ethanol (96 per cent)

-Water for injections

-6.2 Major incompatibilities
+5.1 Major incompatibilities

 In the absence of compatibility studies, this veterinary medicinal product must not be mixed with other veterinary medicinal products.

-6.3 Shelf life
+5.2 Shelf life

 Shelf life of the veterinary medicinal product as packaged for sale: 2 years Shelf life after first opening the immediate packaging: 56 days

-6.4 Special precautions for storage
+5.3 Special precautions for storage

 This veterinary medicinal product does not require any special storage conditions.

-6.5 Nature and composition of immediate packaging
+5.4 Nature and composition of immediate packaging

 Cardboard box with one clear type I glass vial containing 5 ml, 10 ml, 20 ml or 50 ml with a coated bromobutyl rubber stopper and aluminium cap.

-Pack sizes:

-Box with 1 vial of 5 ml Box with 1 vial of 10 ml Box with 1 vial of 20 ml Box with 1 vial of 50 ml Multi-pack with 6 boxes each containing 1 vial of 5 mL Multi-pack with 6 boxes each containing 1 vial of 10 mL Multi-pack with 6 boxes each containing 1 vial of 20 mL Multi-pack with 10 boxes each containing 1 vial of 5 mL Multi-pack with 10 boxes each containing 1 vial of 10 mL Multi-pack with 10 boxes each containing 1 vial of 20 mL Not all pack sizes may be marketed.
+Pack sizes: Box with 1 vial of 5 ml Box with 1 vial of 10 ml Box with 1 vial of 20 ml Box with 1 vial of 50 ml

+Multi-pack with 6 boxes each containing 1 vial of 5 mL Multi-pack with 6 boxes each containing 1 vial of 10 mL Multi-pack with 6 boxes each containing 1 vial of 20 mL

+Multi-pack with 10 boxes each containing 1 vial of 5 mL Multi-pack with 10 boxes each containing 1 vial of 10 mL Multi-pack with 10 boxes each containing 1 vial of 20 mL

+Not all pack sizes may be marketed.

-6.6 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products
+5.5 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

-Medicines should not be disposed of via wastewater.
-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal product should be disposed of in accordance with local requirements.
+Medicines should not be disposed of via wastewater or household waste.
+Use takeback schemes for the disposal of any unused veterinary medicinal product or waste materials derived thereof in accordance with local requirements and with any national collection systems applicable to the veterinary medicinal product concerned.

-7. MARKETING AUTHORISATION HOLDER
+6. NAME OF THE MARKETING AUTHORISATION HOLDER

 Dechra Regulatory B.V.
-Handelsweg 25 5531 AE Bladel The Netherlands

-8. MARKETING AUTHORISATION NUMBER
+7. MARKETING AUTHORISATION NUMBER

-Vm 50406/5004

-9. DATE OF FIRST AUTHORISATION
+8. DATE OF FIRST AUTHORISATION

 20 February 2019

-10. DATE OF REVISION OF THE TEXT
+9. DATE OF THE LAST REVISION OF THE SUMMARY OF THE PRODUCT CHARACTERISTICS

 30 June 2023

-11. CLASSIFICATION OF VETERINARY MEDICINAL PRODUCTS
+10. CLASSIFICATION OF VETERINARY MEDICINAL PRODUCTS

 Veterinary medicinal product subject to prescription.

+Detailed information on this veterinary medicinal product is available in the Union Product Database (https://medicines.health.europa.eu/veterinary).

 Approved 30 June 2023

-Menun
+Menn